 When you are at this stage, rest assured that the cow is not strong enough to stand up.
 Even in a lying position, it looks like the cow has also slipped abysmally.

-Let’s see, what can be done and how to do bloat treatment for cattle.
+Let’s see, what can be done and how to treat bloat in cattle.

 Bloat treatment for cattle can be done with traditional methods and medically.
 At least, there are 4 general steps, namely naturally or traditionally, medically with anti-bloat medicine for cattle, stomach tube, and trocarisation.